MuyembeII/arch-redcap-etl/README.md

 repository ([REDCap Repo](https://redcap.vanderbilt.edu/consortium/modules/index.php)),
 and you should be able to find and install it from within REDCap.

+**How to start ETL manually:** To begin the ETL manually, run the following command under the root directory of the application

+        php bin/redcap_etl.php -c config/config.ini

 Even though the REDCap-ETL external module is substantially easier to set up and use, there are still several cases where you might want to use the REDCap-ETL application: